diversiforge/diversiforge-podofo-plans/README.md

 ## 16 page, 4 sheet booklet (2-up)
 This will turn a PDF of single pages into a PDF imposed to four pages to a sheet, four sheets to a signature/folio.
 I typically use this with a 5.5"x8.5" PDF, to print on 11"x8.5" paper, but any PDF that is half the size of your target sheet size should do.

+You should be able to accomplish the same effect with Adobe Reader's booklet printing option, but I haven't tried it.

 ## Tiny book (16-up)
 Want a tiny library filled with tiny books?
 Of course you do.
 This will cram 32 PDF pages on a single sheet (16 pages to a side).
 I use this with 11"x8.5" paper and a 2.125"x2.75" PDF, but if you've got bigger (or smaller!) paper, just divide the dimensions by 4 to get your PDF size.